Leopard Gecko Supplementation

 Leopard Gecko Supplementation is the process of introducing additional nutrients to your leopard gecko.
 Many owners don't realize that their leopard gecko isn't getting a complete diet just from the insects they are being offered.
 This is especially true for those owners that limit the amount of feeder prey to one or two species.
 Diversity in the selection and offering of feeder prey certainly helps balance out the nutritional intake that the leopard gecko is receiving, but there is so much more that can be done to ensure the leopard gecko is getting all of the vitamins and minerals it would receive if it were wild.

 There are 2 ways to supplement your leopard geckos diet.
 Both of these methods should be practiced regularly to ensure your geckos health is optimal.
-This section will describe both techniques for supplementing your leopard gecko, the frequency in which your leopard gecko should be supplemented, and we will have a section dedicated to listing the supplements most commonly used by enthusiasts.
+This section will describe both techniques for supplementing your leopard gecko and the frequency in which your leopard gecko should be supplemented.

 In addition to gut loading your feeder prey, you should also be using them as a transport method for carrying your calcium and vitamin supplements to your leopard gecko.